Tricked-dev/skyblockdev.github.io/topgg-description.md

 ### Fun
 **8ball   :  Ask your question\
 IQ        : uses rng to decide your iq\
 UWU       : uwufy's some text
 Mock      : mOcK WhEn lIfE LeTs yOu dOwN
-Clap      : 👏clap👏**
+Clap      : 👏clap👏
+Pp        : shows you rpp size**
 ### general
 **Avatar    : Sends the avatar of a user\
 Help      : Sends the help command\